 After graduating from the Master’s Programme, you can apply for doctoral programmes in Finland or elsewhere.
 In Finland, the requirements for a doctoral degree are 40 credits plus a doctoral dissertation.
 Cooperation with Finnish and international institutions ensures excellent prospects for your successful doctoral studies.

 The primary doctoral programmes at the University of Helsinki in this area of research are:

 Further information about doctoral education at the University of Helsinki.

 What is it like to study in the Master’s Programme in Integrative Plant Sciences?
 What kind of career opportunities does the programme open?
 What is it like to live and study in Helsinki?

+"My studies in plant biology give me the opportunity to tackle global challenges".
 In this article, Quan Zhou and Skylar Burg tell about their experiences in the Master’s Programme in Integrative Plant Sciences.